grok.org.uk:/#

 set noexec_user_stack_log = 1

-In addition, applications should be linked against the non-executable stack mapfile provided with Solaris ld(1).
+Applications should also be linked against the Solaris non-executable stack mapfile:

 Conclusion